Imolai/go-go/README.md

 ### Types

 > KEYWORDS: **type**.

+A type determines a set of values together with operations and methods specific to those values.
+A type may be denoted by a type name, if it has one, or specified using a type literal, which composes a type from existing types.

 **Basic types**: boolean, int, float, complex, rune, string.
 **Composite types**: array, struct, pointer, function, interface, slice, map,